Competitive Payment Comparison: Paywavez vs Square, Toast & Strip

 Likely winner: Toast.

-• Require table/floor management, kitchen workflows, bar tab support, multi-location management, robust restaurant-specific features.
+• Require table/floor management, kitchen workflows, bar tab support, multi-location management, and robust restaurant-specific features.

 • Willing to pay monthly per-terminal fees and commit to contracts to get a fully integrated restaurant solution.